rushitote/slick-chat/README.md

 # chat-app

-A simple real time chatting application built using [Web Sockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)
+A simple real time chatting application built using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 Note: This application is currently under active development and may lack many features you consider essential.

 # About

 The entire application is written in Typescript.
 We use React for the front end and Express for the backend.
-The database used is PostgresQL and Socket.IO is used for implementing Web sockets
+The database used is PostgresQL and Socket.IO is used for implementing WebSockets.

 # Features